Microkubes/authorization-server/README.md

 # Server Configuration

+Default path for the config file is /run/secrets/microservice_authorization_server_config.json.
+To change this set the **SVC_CONFIG** env var.

 ## General Server Properties

 * ```serverName``` - the name of the server.
 This is a user-friendly name of the server.